 Q: Is there any rule of thumb about when to slow down in Fog?

 A: It depends on how thick the Fog is.
 If the moisture is less than 1/4 of a mile, slow down at 15 mph.
-If the humidity is wider than that, then you should slow down at 25 mph.
+If the humidity is wider than that, slow down at 25 mph.

 Top 3 Myths About Foggy Weather